robpomeroy/A-Home-for-Mo/content/homepage/the-challenge.md

 ![building work](images/building-work.jpg)

 Mum and Dad can't adapt a house while I'm living there.
-They can't afford to buy another house without selling the existing house.
+They can't afford to buy another house without selling the existing one.
 There aren't many places suitable for me to move to while work is underway and my brother really doesn't like to be away from me.
 Staying together is always the best option.